elypia/open-agreements/src/open-exclusive-copyright-license-agreement-1.0/open-exclusive-copyright-license-agreement-1.0.md

 b) The Licensee will have the right to sublicense the Licensed Material to other entities only on a non-commercial basis.

+c) When the Licensed Material is shared or redistributed, including any modified form, the Licensee is under no obligation to attribute the Licensor(s) unless:

+* i) the Licensed Material is the subject of the material.

 ## 4. Payment and Royalties
-a) Unless otherwise separately undertaken between the Licensee and Licensor(s), the Licensed Material is offered to the Licensor with no form of payment implied or to be taken as a result of this agreement.
+a) Unless otherwise separately undertaken between the Licensee and Licensor(s), the Licensed Material is offered to the Licensee with no form of payment implied or to be taken as a result of this agreement.

-b) The Licensed Material will not have any royalties or other costs of usage associated with it under this agreement.
-To the extent possible, Licensor(s) waive all rights to collect royalties from the Licensee regarding the Licensed Material entitled below ("“Licensed Material”").
+b) The Licensed Material will not have any royalties or other costs of usage associated with it, and to the extent possible, the Licensor(s) waive all rights to collect royalties from the Licensee regarding the Licensed Material under this agreement.

 ## 5. Termination
 This agreement stands perpetually and indefinitely unless the Licensee